Mill Woods Campus Expansion

 • Consolidated office space on the third floor (with a few offices remaining on the second floor), allowing our staff team to work collaboratively and improve staff safety.

 Our Mill Woods Campus opened in 1998.
 As it’s a steel and concrete building, it’s structurally sound.
 However, the building exterior is wearing out and many of our sloping metal roofs have developed leaks.
-This project includes a complete refacing of the building, which will not only make the building look great but will add insulation to improve energy efficiency and redo the sloping roofs to eliminate leaks and significantly reduce the ice buildup in winter.
+This project includes a complete refacing of the building, which will not only make the building look great but will add insulation to improve energy efficiency.

 Additionally, a number of our rooftop units and exhaust fans that supply heat and cooling to the building are still the originals from 1998.
 We will be replacing them with new units as we relocate them, gaining energy efficiency and some savings over replacing them individually as they fail.